zixiCat/tips/src/NativeJS.md

   'a_bc1'.replace(/_([a-z])([a-z])/g, (x, $1, $2) => return $2)
   ```
 - You can find a lot of parser tools or transform tools for AST in this site [astexplorer.net](https://astexplorer.net/)
+- Browserslist Helps you save time include polyfills manually...[ref](https://stackoverflow.com/questions/55510405/what-is-the-significance-of-browserslist-in-package-json-created-by-create-react)
+- When `console.time('lable')` and `console.timeEnd('lable')` use the same label, the console will print this label in front of time